My Little Pony (IDW Publishing): Friends Forever (January 2014 – April 2017)

-Legends of Magic (April 2017–March 2018)
+Legends of Magic (April 2017 – March 2018)

 The Legends of Magic series replaced the Friends Forever series starting in April 2017 and running through March 2018 for a total of 12 issues, with an annual for the series being released in April 2018.
-It focuses on stories that cover the mythological history of Equestria and development of magic in the land that has been only briefly touched on within the animated series, such as the character of Star Swirl the Bearded and other key figures.
-Such figures featured in this ark also starred in the TV series, including the finale of season 7 "Shadow Play" and a few episodes in subsequent seasons.
+It focuses on stories that cover the mythological history of Equestria and development of magic in the land that had been only briefly touched on within the animated series, such as the character of Star Swirl the Bearded and other key figures.
+Such figures featured in this arc also starred in the TV series, including the finale of season 7 "Shadow Play" and a few episodes in subsequent seasons.

-Ponyville Mysteries (May 2018–September 2018)
+Ponyville Mysteries (May 2018 – September 2018)

-The Ponyville Mysteries mini-series succeeded Legends of Magic starting in May 2018, and ran until September 2018 for a total of five issues.
+The Ponyville Mysteries mini-series began in May 2018 and ran until September 2018 for a total of five issues.
 Like the series of chapter books of the same name published by LB Kids, each issue follows the Cutie Mark Crusaders as they solve mysteries around Ponyville.

-Nightmare Knights (October 2018–March 2019)
+Nightmare Knights (October 2018 – March 2019)

-The Nightmare Knights mini-series, which succeeded Ponyville Mysteries, ran from October 2018 to March 2019 for a total of five issues.
+The Nightmare Knights mini-series ran from October 2018 to March 2019 for a total of five issues.
 The series centers around Princess Luna forming a team consisting of fellow reformed villains to deal with a new threat to Equestria.

-Spirit of the Forest (May 2019–August 2019)
+Spirit of the Forest (May 2019 – August 2019)

-The Spirit of the Forest mini-series, which succeeded the Nightmare Knights, ran from May 2019 to August 2019 for a total of three issues.
-It centers around the Cutie Mark Crusaders as they try to solve a mystery in the forest.
+The Spirit of the Forest mini-series ran from May 2019 to August 2019 for a total of three issues.
+It follows the Cutie Mark Crusaders as they try to figure out why the Everfree forest is filling up with trash, and solve the mystery behind the strange behavior of the ponies in Ponyville.

-Feats of Friendship (August 2019–November 2019)
+Feats of Friendship (August 2019 – November 2019)

-The Feats of Friendship mini-series, which succeeded the Spirit of the Forest, ran from August 2019 to November 2019 for a total of three issues.
-It centers around the Young Six as they compete in an athletic event at the School of Friendship.
+The Feats of Friendship mini-series ran from August 2019 to November 2019 for a total of three issues.
+It centers around the Young Six as they compete in an athletic event at the School of Friendship and make a mysterious new friend.

-Generations (October 2021–February 2022)
+Generations (October 2021 – February 2022)

-The Generations mini series, which succeeded the Feats of Friendship, ran from October 2021 to February 2022 for a total of five issues.
-It centers around Twilight and her friends meeting the Generation One ponies as they face a new threat from the Volcano of Gloom.
+The Generations mini series ran from October 2021 to February 2022 for a total of five issues.
+It centers around Twilight and her friends teaming up with the first generation ponies as they face a new threat from the Volcano of Gloom.

+My Little Pony (May 2022 – December 2023)

+The My Little Pony series, which was the first comic series based on the fifth generation of the franchise, ran from May 2022 to December 2023 for a total of twenty issues.
+It centers around Sunny and her friends as they discover the ruins of Canterlot and embark on a quest to stop Discord from destroying pony magic.

-Classics Reimagined: Little Fillies (November 2022–February 2023)
+Classics Reimagined: Little Fillies (November 2022 – February 2023)

-The Classics Reimagined: Little Fillies mini series, which succeeded the Generations, ran from October 2022 to February 2023 for a total of four issues.
+The Classics Reimagined: Little Fillies mini series ran from October 2022 to February 2023 for a total of four issues.
 It centers around a retelling of Louisa May Alcott's classic novel Little Women with Twilight Sparkle, Rainbow Dash, Rarity and Fluttershy as the March Sisters.